 The Alcohol and Drug Prevention and Education Program (ADPEP) aims to reduce the use of alcohol and other drugs among youth living within Jackson County.

-As a public health program, ATOD Prevention employs the Public Health model, focusing on health and wellbeing at the population level.
-The Model uses a multi-pronged approach that recognizes and addresses the relationships and interactions among an agent (alcohol, drugs, etc.), a host (the drinker or drug user), and the environment (the social and physical context of substance use).
+As a public health program, ADPEP employs the Public Health Model, focusing on health and well-being at the population level.
+The model uses a multi-pronged approach that recognizes and addresses the relationships and interactions among an agent (alcohol, drugs, etc.), a host (the drinker or drug user), and the environment (the social and physical context of substance use).